Minowani's Writings

 'Beyond limits, divine man, is the question; you were not able to grasp the limit of the question.
 For immersing in peace, O divine man, the divine life has been lived.
 Peace is the relief.
 Peace fulfils the stopping.'

-Now then divine man Uṇṇābha welcoming, appreciating, what was spoken by the exalted one, rose, having saluted the exalted one, having kept the right, set out.
-Now then the exalted one, when divine man Uṇṇābha recently set out, addressed the almsman: 'Therefor also as, almsmen, or a peaked roof house or a peaked roof pavilion with an eastern window, at sunrise, a ray of light going in the eastern window, where would it be established?'
+OK then divine man Uṇṇābha welcoming, appreciating, what was spoken by the exalted one, rose, having saluted the exalted one, having kept the right, set out.
+OK then the exalted one, when divine man Uṇṇābha recently set out, addressed the almsman:

 'At the western wall, venerable.'